 She has also studied at the University of Chicago’s Committee on Social Thought, and in the Dramaturgy department at Yale School of Drama, where she focused on the adaptation of classical texts to modern forms.

-Read a Q & A with Madeline about The Song of Achilles.
+Read a Q & A with Madeline in The Guardian

 Interested in hearing Madeline in person?
 Visit the Events page.